 Umbrella's Domain Management feature allows DNS queries for certain domains to query the local network's DNS servers instead of Cisco Umbrella when using the Umbrella roaming client.

 Without specifying internal domains, all DNS queries are sent directly to Umbrella, and as a result, can't reach your network's local resources (for example, computers, servers, printers) on internally-hosted domains that rely on local DNS servers.

-To ensure uninterrupted access to these resources, administrators should add the appropriate domains to the Internal Domains section of the dashboard (Deployments > Configuration > Internal Domains).
+To ensure uninterrupted access to these resources, administrators should add the appropriate domains to the Internal Domains section of the dashboard (Deployments > Configuration > Domain Management).
 This creates an internal domain allow list that will be synced to your roaming users.
 Essentially, the Internal Domain list allows all added domains to resolve DNS records as if the Umbrella roaming client was not installed on the computer.